What is the drug thought to do in the body?

 Metformin is an existing drug which is currently used in the treatment of diabetes to control blood sugar levels.
-It is now being investigated as a potential treatment for MND in those who have the C9orf72 mutation.
-In mouse models of MND, metformin has been found to reduce the number of toxic proteins (repeat-associated non-AUG or RAN proteins) that are made due to the C9orf72 mutation, accumulate in brain cells and improve disease features.
-Metformin works by blocking a key pathway (protein kinase R pathway) that is essential to the production of the toxic proteins.
+It is now being investigated as a potential treatment for MND in those who have changes in the C9orf72 gene.
+In models of MND, metformin was able to reduce the number of toxic proteins that are made due to the C9orf72 gene change.
+Metformin works by blocking a key pathway (protein kinase R pathway) that is essential to the production of these toxic proteins.

 Phase 2

-As metformin is already known to be a safe and well tolerated drug, a phase 1 study into the use for MND was not needed.
-A phase 2 study assessing the safety, tolerability and efficacy of the drug in those with MND is currently being conducted.
-This open label trial in the U.S. is recruiting 18 participants with C9orf72 associated MND who will receive treatment with metformin for 24 weeks.
+As metformin is already known to be a safe and well tolerated drug, a phase 1 study was not needed.
+The phase 2 study is investigating the safety, tolerability and efficacy of metformin in 18 people with C9orf72 MND over 24 weeks.
+This is an open-label trial, which means it is not being compared to a placebo group.
 You can read more about the trial here.

 This trial is recruiting in the US only.